 Amish Sugar Cookies

-- Line with parchment paper 16″x11″ baking sheet(s).
-Drop dough by teaspoonfuls in 6 rows of 3 each, 2″ space in between each dough ball.
+◊ Line with parchment paper 40 cm x28 cm / 16″x11″ baking sheet(s).
+Drop dough by teaspoonfuls in 6 rows of 3 each, 5cm/2″ space in between each dough ball.
 Bake 8 to 10 minutes, until bottoms are lightly browned.
 Use spatula to gently remove the still soft cookies from baking sheets and cool on wire racks.

-- If you have only one baking sheet, this process needs to be repeated 4 times (use the same parchment paper).
-Yields 72 cookies.
+◊ If using only one baking sheet, repeat the process 4 times (use the same parchment paper).